The 20 Best Bladder Cancer Doctors in China

 Changsha, CN

-Xiongbing Zu practices in Changsha, China.
+Xiongbing Zu practices practicing medicine in Changsha, China.
 Zu is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
-Their top areas of expertise are Bladder Cancer, Penile Cancer, Urothelial Cancer, Cystectomy, and Nephrectomy.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Bladder Cancer, Penile Cancer, Urothelial Cancer, Cystectomy, and Nephrectomy.

 Distinguished in Bladder Cancer